dimatkach11/strapi_plugins/src/plugins/strapi-plugin-parent-child-relationships/README.md

 ### Achieving Contextual Filtering Using the Parent-Child Schema

 To accomplish this, we need to establish a parent-child hierarchy where selecting a brand automatically filters the available model options.
-This setup requires that the model results are dynamically filtered based on the unique identifier of the selected parent brand.
+This setup requires that the model results are dynamically filtered based on the identifier of the selected parent brand.

 For our example, we will use the `code` field in the `Brand` collection and the `brand_code` field in the `Model` collection to create this relationship.
 By linking these two fields, we can ensure that when a brand is chosen, only its corresponding models are displayed.